Canada. Department of Indian Affairs. Battleford Indian Agency fonds

 View finding aid / scanned documents:

-Other Battleford Indian Agency records are held by the National Archives.
+Other Battleford Indian Agency records are held by Library and Archives Canada.

 (M=manuscript; N&P=photos; R=sound recordings; S=slides; F=films)